featuresnap/aspnetcorefromscratch/doc/Lesson1.md

 ## Lesson 1: Getting Familiar with `dotnet new`

-This lesson covers the use of the `dotnet new` command to create solutions and projects.
+This lesson covers the use of the `dotnet new` command to create new solutions.

 ### Start With a Working Directory